philipturner/swift-xtb/Documentation/PerformancePrediction/README.md

 Determine how much speedup can be achieved on single-core CPU (Firestorm), with a logarithmically scaling blocking hierarchy.
 The results are especially important for SBR, which employs a large number of tiny QR factorizations.

 This may require an IRL performance benchmark.

+## Current Plan

+It seems like the bottleneck in bulge chasing could be fixed with AMX GEMV.
+This should be investigated before trying multi-stage successive band reduction.
+It is also questionable whether accelerating the panel factorizations is worthwhile at the moment.
+It could be an important optimization for medium-small semiempirical simulations.
+However, this part and the bulge chasing are $O(n^2)$.